 The Indians years ago were very careful.
 How did they know that?
 Boy!
 I tell you they were good not to disturb the bottom.

-Years ago they didn't allow forks, forked-ended pushing poles for canoes, on the lake.
-They got driven out if they used a forked pole for ricing.
+Years ago they didn't allow forks on the lake, forked-ended pushing poles for canoes.
+Ricers got driven out if they used a forked pole for ricing.
 In the olden days, the Indians were against using a forked pole to push the canoes and ricing boats through the rice.

 You know what we used?